uio-bmi/immuneML/docs/source/tutorials/how_to_import_the_data_to_immuneML.rst

 What should the metadata file look like?
 ------------------------------------------

-The metadata file is a simple .csv file describing metadata fields for a repertoire dataset.
+The metadata file is a simple .csv file describing metadata fields for a repertoire dataset where each row corresponds to one repertoire.
 Metadata files are only used for repertoire datasets, for receptor and sequence datasets the metadata information should be defined as additional columns in the same file that contains the sequences.